-The most used temperatures described in the literature to preheat resins are 54 °C and 60 °C. However, when removing the material from the heater, the temperature drops by 50 % after two minutes (17,18).
+The most used temperatures described in the literature to preheat resins are 54 °C and 60 °C, but when removing the material from the heater, the temperature drops by 50 % after two minutes (17,18).
 Using these temperatures generates a higher viscosity and a difficult handling of the resins to be used as direct restorative materials.
 Temperatures above 50 °C allow the use of preheated resins as luting material.
-These temperatures have shown, during in vivo placement of the composite that the preheated resin increases the temperature from 6 °C to 8 °C with respect to room temperature, that is, it does not reach critical levels and does not affect the dentin (19).
+These temperatures have shown, during in vivo placement of the composite, that the preheated resin increases the temperature from 6 °C to 8 °C with respect to room temperature, that is, it does not reach critical levels and does not affect the dentin (19).
 The greatest cause of intrapulpar temperature increase is attributed to curing lamps rather than preheated resin (18).
 It has been verified that multiple preheating exposures to a temperature not higher than 59 °C do not affect the resin that remains in the container (20).

 Preheating the resin to 39 °C allows it to be manipulated and it is the temperature indicated and described by the commercial house Micerium® as the working temperature to conduct direct restorations.
-The research question proposed in this study is, what is the effect of preheating on the surface hardness of conventional low-cost resins (ROK® and LUNA®) and resins highly used (Z350® and Z250®) when compared with each other and with the resin indicated to preheat (EnaHri®)?
-The purpose of this study was to determine if preheating composite resins at 39 °C increases the surface microhardness of low-cost resins.
-The end goal was to determine if preheating improves mechanical characteristics of lower-cost resins, when matching them to those more frequently used, so that more people can access treatment without complications such as premature wear and fracture.
-Findings will serve to find out if composite resins are the material that should replace dental amalgam.
+The research question proposed by this study is: What is the effect of preheating on the surface hardness of conventional low-cost resins ROK®, LUNA® and resins of high commercial use Z350TM, Z250TM compared with each other and with the commercially indicated resin? to preheat EnaHri®?
+The purpose of this study was to determine if preheating composite resins at 39 °C increases the surface microhardness of low-cost resins in order to determine if preheating is a procedure that improves mechanical characteristics of lower-cost resins, matching them to those of greatest commercial use so that more people can access treatment, without complications such as premature wear and fracture, taking into account that composite resins are the material that should replace dental amalgam.